kmarray98/urban_economic_policy/website/index.md

 # Urban economic challenges and policies
 This website contains interactive notebooks for all models and TA material coveed in the course `Urban economic challenges and policies'.
 For more detail, please see the page on Canvas.

-## TA times
-TAs Q\&A sessions are Fridays 11:00-12:30 on campus.

 ## Assignment deadlines